cormon1976/home_network/README.md

  #### Unifi Controller

- Hosted a UNIFI Controller on Digital Ocean Droplet, see DigitalOcean Folder for  Terrafrom code and other details details
+ Hosted a UNIFI Controller on Digital Ocean Droplet, see DigitalOcean Folder for  Terrafrom code and other details details.